Skip to Main Content

 Imporant Note for Teachers/Mentors:

-As an example activity, a few training videos related to the making and operation of traditional astrological instruments will soon be uploaded on the IKS website.
-The first 250 teachers who sincerely participate in the teaching-training process will be awarded online certificates, and a few selected teachers with the highest scores may be invited to the Mahakal conference to be held in Ujjain in January 2026.
-Certificate selection will be based on an online examination.
+As an example activity, a few training videos related to the expert talk for making and operation of traditional astrological instruments are uploaded.
+Teachers who sincerely participate in the teaching-training process will be awarded online certificates, and a few selected teachers with the highest scores may be invited to the Mahakal conference to be held in Ujjain in March 2026.
+Certificate selection will be based on my gov quiz.
 Teachers are expected to train students under the respective categories before the final date for submission of student entries.
-Interested teachers can register through the below form.

 Deadlines:

-The last date of submission of the entries is 30th November 2025.
-The final competitions among the eight best teams will be held in Ujjain, Madhya Pradesh during the international conference, “Mahakala: The master of time Timeless traditions of astronomy, astrophysics, and cosmology” to be held in Pushya Maasa, Visvavasu, (Jan 15-17, 2026, Tentative), Ujjain, and Dongla, Madhya Pradesh.
+The last date of submission of the entries is 31st december 2025.
+The final competitions among the eight best teams will be held in Ujjain, Madhya Pradesh during the international conference, “Mahakala: The master of time Timeless traditions of astronomy, astrophysics, and cosmology” to be held in March 2026, Ujjain, and Dongla, Madhya Pradesh.

 Important Dates: